Add to your Claude Code skills

 Skill that audits and rewrites content to remove AI writing patterns.
-Use it with your favorite agents including Claude Code, OpenClaw, and Hermes.
+Use it with your favorite agents including Claude Code, OpenClaw, Codex, and Hermes.

 # Add to your Claude Code skills